70th Armor Regiment: Activation and early service

-On the basis of this training experience, the 1st Infantry Division and the 70th Tank Battalion were alerted for deployment on 4 January 1942, less than a month after the attack on Pearl Harbor.
-The battalion (minus Company C) sailed with the 1st Infantry Division on 9 January 1942 for the pro-Nazi Vichy French island of Martinique in the West Indies in order to deny the island and its American-built P-40 aircraft as an Axis base of operations in the Western Hemisphere.
-On the basis of the show of force off the coast of Martinique, the island's governor surrendered without a fight.
+Upon the basis of this meager but unique training experience, the 1st Infantry Division and the 70th Tank Battalion were alerted for deployment on 4 January 1942, less than a month after the attack on Pearl Harbor.
+The sailing generated rumors of conducting an actual landing on the island of Martinique, which was a Caribbean outpost of Vichy France and whose Fort-de-France Bay was one of the best deepwater ports in the Western Hemisphere.

+This deployment was in fact a planned amphibious training exercise.
+The 70th Tank Battalion (minus Company C) sailed from Brooklyn Navy Yard with the 1st Infantry Division on 9 January 1942 and appeared off the coast of Culebra, Puerto Rico before conducting landing operations on the Mid-Atlantic coast.
+The landings were originally also planned to take place on Sand Island in the Core Banks, North Carolina but were rescheduled and took place on Cape Henry, Virginia.

 As the wartime buildup began in earnest in 1942, the battalion underwent considerable turbulence.
 In February 1942 Company C was detached, redesignated as the 10th Light Tank Company and sent for garrison duty in Iceland, with a new Company C being formed in May.
 In August, six officers and 135 men were reassigned to form the cadre of the 746th Tank Battalion.
 And finally as preparations for combat became earnest, Company A was detached on 17 September and sent to Camp Dix, New Jersey.
 On 26 September, the company sailed from New York.
 With stops at Belfast, Northern Ireland, Greenock, Scotland, and Inverary, Scotland, the company was preparing to land with the 39th Regimental Combat Team, 9th Infantry Division at Algiers as part of Operation Torch.